aspose-page/Aspose.Page-Reference-Tutorials/page/english/net/text-manipulation/add-text-to-xps-document/_index.md

 ### Q5: Is there a free trial available?

 A5: Certainly!
-You can get a free trial [here](https://releases.aspose.com/).
+You can get a free trial [Aspose.Page free trial download](https://releases.aspose.com/).

 **Additional Q&A**